isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 14. What health measures will I be subject to upon returning to Singapore after my RGL travel?

 Singapore-based travellers returning from their travel on the Singapore-Malaysia Reciprocal Green Lane will be exempted from the prevailing SHN policy applicable to incoming travellers to Singapore, if they:
-- Undertake a COVID-19 PCR test at their own cost at accredited laboratories, clinics and hospitals within 72 hours prior to their departure from Malaysia, and obtain the negative test result prior to departure; and
 - Undertake a COVID-19 PCR test at the airport/checkpoint at their own cost upon arrival in Singapore and remain in isolation until they have been notified of their on-arrival test results.
 For air arrivals, you are strongly encouraged to pre-register and make advance payment for the PCR test via this link to minimise processing time at the airport: <https://changiairport.com/safetravel/>.

-The list of accredited laboratories by the Ministry of Health Malaysia can be found [here](http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm/Annex_4a_Agihan_Makmal_Ujian_18072020.pdf).
-The list of accredited private clinics and private hospitals by the Ministry of Health Malaysia can be found [here](http://medicalprac.moh.gov.my/v2/modules/mastop_publish/?tac=Senarai%20KPJKS%20yang%20telah%20diluluskan%20bagi%20COVID-19).

 You may wish to refer to <https://www.ica.gov.sg/covid-19> for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid-19/ArrivalSG> for information on the prevailing health measures for inbound travellers.